sai-sp/IPL-2024-Data-Analysis-using-Pandas-and-Matplotlib/README.md

 Fork the repository and create a new branch.
 Make your changes and ensure that they work correctly.
 Submit a pull request with a clear description of the changes.
-Please refer to the CONTRIBUTING.md file for detailed guidelines on contributing to this project.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.